-1. Stocking rates given below are based on continuous use for the entire growing season and are intended only as an initial guide.
+The stocking rates given below are based on continuous use for the entire growing season and are intended only as an initial guide.
 Forage needs are calculated on the basis of 900 pounds of air-dry forage per animal unit month (AUM).
-To maintain proper use and allow for forage that disappears through trampling, small herbivore use weathering, etc., 35 percent of the palatable forage produced is considered available for grazing by large herbivores.
+To maintain proper use and allow for forage that disappears through trampling, small herbivore use, weathering, etc., 35 percent of the palatable forage produced is considered available for grazing by large herbivores.

 Condition Percent Climax

 Class Vegetation AUM/Ac Ac/AUM

-Excellent 76-100 .75 1.3
+Excellent 76-100 .33 3

-Good 51-75 .60 1.6
+Good 51-75 .25 4

-Fair 26-50 .40 2.5
+Fair 26-50 .16 6.25

-Poor 0-25 .19 5.3
+Poor 0-25 .08 12.55

-2. Adjustments to the initial stocking rates should be made as needed to obtain proper use.
-With specialized grazing systems, inaccessibility, dormant season use, presence of introduced species, etc., stocking rate adjustments will be required.
+Adjustments to the initial stocking rates should be made as needed to obtain proper use.
+With specialized grazing systems, large livestock breeds, uncontrolled big game herbivores, inaccessibility, dormant season use, presence of introduced species, etc., stocking rate adjustments will be required.